israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > };
 >```

- An object initializer is an expression that describes the initialization of an Object.
+ An object initializer is an expression that describes the initialization of an `Object`.
+ Objects consist of `properties`, which are used to describe an object.

 ### Property Accessors